 When you hear that phrase, do you think of the time both you and your spouse stopped to pick up milk at the store because neither of you thought the other was going to grab it?
-Kind of a funny story.
-How about during this year’s NBA Finals, when JR Smith grabbed the ball and dribbled out to half court, much to the bewilderment of LeBron and company?
-Costly, that one.
+Always worth a chuckle.

 Now think about your business.
 How costly is it when two separate business units start going down the same path, building or buying similar technologies, systems or tools?
 Not only are they paying money twice for essentially the same thing, but you have double the employee effort sunk into duplicative efforts.
 If the solution is client-facing, now you have two disparate user experiences incompatible without expensive customizations.

 This is the kind of nightmare fuel that keeps me up at night.